 In addition to a base salary, employees earn additional compensation under a bonus or incentive plan.
 The Association incentive plan is designed to motivate employees to exceed business goals during the fiscal year.
 Each region or business unit's incentive plan is tailored to meet the specific goals of that unit.
-These goals typically include loan volume, financially related services income, fee income, credit quality, credit administration, net earnings, and other key measurements.
+These goals typically include loan volume, customer satisfaction scores, expense management, credit quality, net earnings, and other key measurements.
 All employees in good standing are included for incentive plan eligibility.
 The incentive bonus is earned over the twelve-month calendar year period and is normally paid in the first quarter of the following year.
 In addition to the year-end incentive bonus plan described above, certain employees involved in the direct lending function are eligible for a quarterly sales incentive bonus.
-The sales incentive bonus is paid on new loan volume generated each quarter after a threshold amount of new loan volume is met.
-The President and Senior Vice Presidents do not participate in the sales incentive bonus
+The sales incentive bonus is paid on new loan volume generated each quarter.
+The President and Senior Vice Presidents do not participate in the sales incentive bonus.

 The amounts included under the column heading "Change in Pension" represents the amount of year over year change in the present value of senior officers' Actuarial Value of Accumulated Benefits, also known as the pension accumulated benefit obligation (ABO).
 The ABO is an estimate of the present value of the employee's future cash flows associated with their pension, which assumes that the employee ceases to work for the company at the time the estimation is made.
 The ABO is unique to each participant in the plan and is calculated using a number of factors and assumptions including, but not limited to, the number of years of service in the plan, the discount rate used in the present value calculation, retirement eligibility, life expectancy of the participant, the participant's compensation basis and changes in beneficiary elections by the participant.
 These assumptions will almost certainly change from year to year depending on the information present at a given measurement date.
 Mr. Kleinhans does not participate in the AgFirst Defined Benefit Plan.
-The amount of the change in pension in pension value for the remaining officers presented above is \$1,032,507.
+The amount of the change in pension in pension value for the remaining officers presented above is \$176,445.